thisisobate/kyverno-website/src/content/docs/policies/psp-migration-cel/check-supplemental-groups/check-supplemental-groups.md

 ---
-title: "Check supplementalGroups in CEL expressions"
+title: 'Check supplementalGroups in CEL expressions'
 category: PSP Migration in CEL
 version: 1.11.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Supplemental groups control which group IDs containers add and can coincide with restricted groups on the host.
 Pod Security Policies (PSP) allowed a range of these group IDs to be specified which were allowed.
 This policy ensures any Pod may only specify supplementalGroup IDs between 100-200 or 500-600.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//psp-migration-cel/check-supplemental-groups/check-supplemental-groups.yaml" target="-blank">/psp-migration-cel/check-supplemental-groups/check-supplemental-groups.yaml</a>

 ```yaml